Openlayer named a top 100 AI company of 2022 by CB Insights!

 Further reading

 Interpretability and explainability are active areas of research.
 Even though the current techniques are already proving to be useful, there are still several open questions to be resolved.
-At Openlayer, we also offer SHAP (which stands for SHapley Additive exPlanations) as an alternative to LIME.
+SHAP (which stands for SHapley Additive exPlanations) is another common explainability technique that is similar to LIME.
 In this blog post, we explain its foundations.

 The book “Interpretable machine learning: a guide for making black-box models explainable” by Christoph Molnar is a great resource online that covers many practical aspects surrounding the topic.
-If you are feeling more philosophical and want to start thinking from first principles about interpretability, Zachary Lipton’s “The mythos of model interpretability” is a fantastic place to start.
+If you want to start thinking from first principles about interpretability, Zachary Lipton’s “The mythos of model interpretability” is a fantastic place to start.

 * A previous version of this article listed the company name as Unbox, which has since been rebranded to Openlayer.